BldGraph program

 --hits=filename

 Specifies the file, which is the list of result files produced by PairHits program.
 The name may include a directory path.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-Default name is "hits\file.lst".
+If the name contains spaces, the whole argument must be enclosed in double quotes.
 This text file contains the name and path of a result file in each line; it can be generated by OS commands such as dir hits\*.txt /b /l /on /s >hits\file.lst in Windows or ls -1 hits/*.txt >hits/file.lst in Linux.
+The default name is hits\file.lst.

 -l value